realearn-jaist/evaluation-framework-with-agri-onto/README.md

 **Title:** A Quantitative Assessment Framework for Modelling and Evaluation using Representation Learning in Smart Agriculture Ontology

 **Abstract:**
+ Understanding agricultural processes and their interactions can be improved with trustworthy and precise models.
+Such modelling boosts various related tasks, making it easier to take informed decisions in the realm of advanced agriculture.
+In our study, we present a novel agriculture ontology, primarily focusing on crop production.
+Our ontology captures fundamental domain knowledge concepts and their interconnections, particularly pertaining to key environmental factors.
+It encompasses static aspects like soil features, and dynamic ones such as climatic and thermal traits.
+In addition, we propose a quantitative framework for evaluating the quality of the ontology using the embeddings of all the concept names, role names, and individuals based on representation learning (i.e. OWL2Vec*, RDF2Vec, and Word2Vec) and dimensionality reduction for visualization (i.e. t distributed Stochastic Neighbor Embedding).
+The findings validate the robustness of OWL2Vec* among other embedding algorithms in producing precise vector representations of ontology, and also demonstrate that our ontology has well-defined categorization aspects in conjunction of the embeddings.

 ## Technical report